kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

 2. Ensure the tool will work correctly

+    For convenience, we'll be running the commands inside the ds-widget-tool directory:

+    ```shell
+    cd ds-widget-tool
+    ```

     The tool works via a script named `Taskfile`, to which you will provide commands and parameters.

     First, you can run the tool without any command to get a help screen which lists